yingyangtongxue/yingyangtongxue/README.md

 A person who is also Dev | Learner | A bit of Clown | Lover in a DEEP Life!!

-Pythonic Developer, Language Learner, Literature Lover, Couch Potato and Workaholic in the same time and much more...LOL
+Language Learner, Literature Lover, Couch Potato and Workaholic in the same time and much more...LOL

 - 💻 I’m currently undergraduate in Computer Science at São Paulo State University (UNESP), Brazil.